Battle of Waterloo: Armies

 Three armies participated in the battle: Napoleon's Armée du Nord, a multinational army under Wellington, and a Prussian army under General Blücher.

-The French army of around 69,000 consisted of 48,000 infantry, 14,000 cavalry, and 7,000 artillery with 250 guns.
+The French army of around 74,500 consisted of 54,014 infantry, 15,830 cavalry, and 8,775 artilleries with 254 guns.
 Napoleon had used conscription to fill the ranks of the French army throughout his rule, but he did not conscript men for the 1815 campaign.
 His troops were mainly veterans with considerable experience and a fierce devotion to their Emperor.
 The cavalry in particular was both numerous and formidable, and included fourteen regiments of armoured heavy cavalry, and seven of highly versatile lancers who were armed with lances, sabres and firearms.

 However, as the army took shape, French officers were allocated to units as they presented themselves for duty, so that many units were commanded by officers the soldiers did not know, and often did not trust.
 Crucially, some of these officers had little experience in working together as a unified force, so that support for other units was often not given.

-The French army was forced to march through rain and black coal-dust mud to reach Waterloo, and then to contend with mud and rain as it slept in the open.
-Little food was available for the soldiers, but nevertheless the veteran French soldiers were fiercely loyal to Napoleon.
+The French were forced to march through rain and black coal-dust mud to reach Waterloo, and then to contend with mud and rain as they slept in the open.
+Little food was available, but nevertheless the veteran soldiers were fiercely loyal to Napoleon.

-Wellington later said that he had "an infamous army, very weak and ill-equipped, and a very inexperienced Staff".
-His troops consisted of 67,000 men: 50,000 infantry, 11,000 cavalry, and 6,000 artillery with 150 guns.
-Of these, 30,500 were British, with another 6,000 from the King's German Legion (KGL).
-All of the British Army troops were regular soldiers and the majority of them had served in the Peninsula.
-Of the 23 British regiments in action, only 4 (the 14th, 33rd, 69th, and 73rd Foot) had not served in the Peninsula, and a similar level of experience was to be found in the British cavalry and artillery.
-In addition, there were 17,000 Dutch and Belgian troops, 11,000 from Hanover, 6,000 from Brunswick, and 3,000 from Nassau.